wattsavolt/3DPrimitives/README.md

 It adds 50 meshes to the scene and 10 point lights and a spot light.

-The spotlight moves around with the camera and faces in the camera's forward direction.
+The spotlight moves around with the camera and faces in the camera's forward direction..

-The code can be compiled with CMAKE.

 ## Controls